 A little something I threw together as an experiment using an old set of cancer statistics.
 What do you think?Read more "Picturing cancer"

 The way (not to mention if) our government works here in the UK can be something of a mystery.
 And for all that you can watch pretty much everything that goes on in there on Parliament TV (it’s riveting stuff, I tell you), how you can help change things isn’t always clear.
-So following on from How to […]Read more "How the law gets changed"
+So following on from How to have […]Read more "How the law gets changed"

 There’s always a lot of talk about the welfare state and how it makes people not want to work — benefit scroungers, fraud, stories of people swindling the system out of huge amounts of cash, sitting at home eating cheeseburgers which honest hardworking folk like you and I have paid for fill the newspapers, everyday.
-But the […]Read more "Universal Credit — the new welfare reform"
+But the truth […]Read more "Universal Credit — the new welfare reform"